-- Your GP or Nurse has asked you personally and verbally to attend in person (please note this does NOT apply if you have received a letter, email, or SMS text message).
+- Your GP or Nurse has asked you personally or verbally to attend in person (please note this does not apply if you have received a letter, email, or SMS text message).

 During this time we are happy to post outstanding sick notes to patients if we are sent a pre-paid stamped addressed envelope via mail to prevent unneccesary contact at the surgery.
 Please note this only applies to sick notes which have already been agreed and signed by your doctor.
 Please call us to arrange this if neccessary.

 Please note that administration requests submitted via eConsult will have different timelines than that of clinical/medical requests, depending on the type of eConsult submitted.
 For example, Med3/Sick Certificates can take up to 5 working days to process, whereas requests for letters, form completions, or medical record etc may take longer depending on the information required.
 Please bear this in mind when using eConsult.

 For clinical/medical requests, you should expect to receive a response within 48 hours as normal.